llvm/llvm-project/llvm/docs/LangRef.rst

 signaling NaN (it would represent an infinity instead), so in that case "Unchanged NaN propagation" is not possible.

+This instruction can also take any number of :ref:`fast-math flags <fastmath>`, which are optimization hints to enable otherwise unsafe floating-point optimizations.

 Example:
 """"""""